 It is likely that the occupational health adviser has a better understanding of the employee’s role and responsibilities.
 Any advice given by a GP will usually rely entirely on the employee’s version of events.
 In cases of conflict it is worth asking the employee if occupational health can speak to the GP to come up with appropriate recommendations.

 It is also worth asking an employee to take a copy of his or her job description to their GP and/or asking the employee for permission for the GP to speak directly with the employer.
-If the GP and Occupation Health advice are very different, it is
+If the GP and Occupation Health advice are very different, it is important that you investigate why.
+If an employee has a rare condition it may be that neither the

 Already a subscriber?